 Bulletproof coffee is simply coffee with fat.
-There are many choices, but most recipes recommend 1-2 Tablespoons of one of the following added to your home brewed coffee of choice.
+There are many choices, but most recipes recommend 1-2 Tablespoons of one of the following added to your home-brewed coffee of choice.
 (Note that more is not always better!
 Start slowly and build your tolerance or be ready to spend some time in the bathroom.)
-Blending of your choice fat additive can be accomplished by stirring by hand with a utensil (old school style, burn calories!), or via a fancy-pants Immulsion blender (make sure its heat tolerant to avoid disaster).
-The goal is to mix the ingredients well and create a frothy latte looking beverage that looks and tastes good.
+The blending of your choice fat additive can be accomplished by stirring by hand with a utensil (old school style, burn calories!), or via a fancy-pants Emulsion blender (make sure its heat tolerant to avoid disaster).
+The goal is to mix the ingredients well and create a frothy latte-looking beverage that looks and tastes good.

 Popular Keto-friendly coffee additives:

 - Unsalted Butter Kerrygold brand is popular, but let’s be honest here, any unsalted butter will do unless you have an incredible palate.
 Kerrygold branded butter is made from the cream of grass-fed Irish cows, so apparently that must taste better!
 Whether due to its high-quality cream or perhaps due to the current keto coffee craze, Kerrygold brand butter is currently the third best-selling butter in the U.S.!
 It’s sold at Walmart, Costco, and major retailers.